Sanyo Okushiba Shoten Sapporo Soup Curry Instant Ramen

-Yesterday, on the way home from work I dropped in at a 7 Eleven convenience store as usual and headed to the instant noodles section to see if there was something appealing.
+Yesterday, on the way home from work, I dropped in at a 7 Eleven convenience store and headed to the instant noodles section to see if there is something appealing.

-As a result, I found a glossy cup of instant ramen with a delicious looking food picture, which drew my interest, driving me to buy it.
+As a result, a glossy black cup of instant ramen with a delicious-looking food picture caught my eye and drew my interest, driving me to buy it.

 Okushiba Shoten Sapporo Soup Curry Ramen from Sanyo Shokuhin

-“Okushiba Shoten (奥芝商店)” (Google Map) is a popular restaurant dedicated to soup curry, located in Sapporo, Hokkaido, which has been known for having a long line of people waiting to enter.
-As you can guess, with the help of the Sapporo-based curry restaurant, this instant ramen was created by Sanyo.
+“Okushiba Shoten (奥芝商店)” (Google Map) is a Hokkaido, Sapporo-based popular soup curry restaurant, known for always having a long line of people waiting to enter, and with the help of it, this instant ramen was created by Sanyo.

 Sapporo Soup Curry (札幌スープカレー)

-“Soup Curry (スープカレー)” is a type of curry dish that originated in Sapporo, Hokkaido.
-The curry broth is made from bouillon, veal stock, and vegetables, into which large pieces of ingredients, such as chicken, potato, eggplant, carrot, lotus root, mushrooms, and boiled eggs, are added.
-Lastly, the curry soup is flavored with a blended spice mixture.
+The curry broth is made with bouillon, veal stock, and vegetables, into which big chunks of ingredients, such as chicken, potato, eggplant, carrot, lotus root, boiled egg, and mushrooms, are added.
+And lastly, the curry soup is flavored with a blended spice mixture.

-The cooking instructions of this instant ramen are not that complicated.
+The cooking of this instant ramen is not that complicated like this,

-- First, take off the green packet from the top and peel back the paper lid about halfway.
+- First, remove the green packet on top and peel back the paper lid about halfway

-- Pour boiling water up to the line indicated inside the cup, close the lid, and wait for 3 minutes.
+- Then, pour boiling water until it reaches the line indicated inside the cup, close the lid, and wait for 3 minutes

-- 3 minutes later, add the flavoring oil of the green packet to the cup, stir all the ingredients well, and enjoy!
+- 3 minutes later, add in the flavoring oil of the green packet and give the noodles a good stir

-Lastly, according to the ingredient list, the soup base of this Japanese instant ramen consists of salt, spices, lard, sugar, vegetable fat and oil, creaming powder, flavor oil, tomato powder, protein hydrolysates, shrimp extract, yeast extract, kombu seaweed powder, dextrin, and fermented seasoning.
+Lastly, let’s see the ingredients.
+Based on the label pictured above, the soup base of this cup ramen consists of salt, spices, lard, sugar, vegetable oil, creaming powder, flavor oil, tomato powder, protein hydrolysate, shrimp extract, yeast extract, kombu seaweed powder, dextrin, and fermented seasoning.